 The festive season is a big deal for the Spanish, and they know how to do it well.
 There are so many things to do in Malaga at Christmas, whether you’re travelling as a family, couple or solo you’ll find loads of traditional celebrations to get involved with.

-In Malaga at Christmas, you can expect to see some of the best light displays along the whole of the Costa del Sol, including the world-famous Calle Larios, which is famous for its spectacular nightly light and sound show and attracts thousands of viewers every year.
+In Malaga at Christmas, you can expect to see some of the best light displays along the whole of the Costa del Sol in winter, including the world-famous Calle Larios, which is famous for its spectacular nightly light and sound show and attracts thousands of viewers every year.

 If you’re planning on spending Christmas time in Malaga, this article will tell you everything you need to know about where to go to see the best lights and how to make the most of the season.